-Virabhadrasana (Warrior Pose) – Steps Meaning & Benefits
+Virabhadrasana (Warrior Pose II) – Steps Meaning & Benefits

 The name Virabhadrasana is derived from 3 Sanskrit words – ‘Vira’ meaning courageous or brave; ‘Bhadra’ meaning good or auspicious or Fortunate, and ‘Asana’ which means Posture.
 This asana honors the feats of a legendary fierce and courageous warrior.